JNovGen/Java-Novel-Interpreter/README.md

 # Advice

-When the sotry model become too big, you may use a dedicated editor (at least to visualize graphically the story world).
+When the story model become too big, you may use a dedicated editor (at least to visualize graphically the story world).
 In the example, the file is converted in Cmap format and can be visualized with CmapTools :

 ![image](https://github.com/JNovGen/Java-Novel-Interpreter/assets/120131145/5f1997ea-c9c6-48d2-9fc7-9d460d6ab822)